-B.S. in Interdisciplinary Studies with a concentration in Special Education
+B.S. in Education: Concentration in Special Education

 Charles Butt Scholarship for Aspiring Teachers

 The Charles Butt Scholarship for Aspiring Teachers consists of $8,000 in annual funding for up to four years, as well as ongoing training and development opportunities, mentorship from sitting public school educators, and participation in a statewide aspiring teachers network facilitated by the Raise Your Hand Texas Foundation.